-Using the table above, the red lines depicts the selection for the rated torque, whilst the blue lines indicate the use of peak torque.
+Using the table above, the red lines depict the selection for the rated torque, whilst the blue lines indicate the use of peak torque.
 Since the majority of the imaginary curve from the red line intersection to the blue line intersection, a 5mm belt pitch would be considered a reasonable design choice.
 However, 8mm had to be chosen due to belt selection requirements.

 Determine the velocity ratio VR belt between the driver and driven sprockets.